 The WSU President reports to the Board of Regents, which is the University’s governing body whose broad responsibilities are to supervise, coordinate, manage and regulate the WSU system, as provided by state statute.

 The Chancellor’s Executive Council is comprised of the Vice Chancellors and Assistant Vice Chancellors from across campus.
-They work closely with him to advance the vision and mission of campus, support faculty, staff, and students, and make recommendations related to governance and inclusion.
+They work closely with her to advance the vision and mission of campus, support faculty, staff, and students and make recommendations related to governance and inclusion.

 Advisory Council Tri-Cities (ACT)